-Acting Chief Judge Boalick was appointed to the Board in 2007.
-Prior to becoming the Acting Chief Judge, he served as an Administrative Patent Judge, Lead Judge, Vice Chief Judge, and Deputy Chief Judge.
+Chief Judge Boalick was appointed to the Board in 2007.
+Prior to becoming the Chief Judge, he served as the acting Chief Judge, and before that as an Administrative Patent Judge, Lead Judge, Vice Chief Judge, and Deputy Chief Judge.

 Before joining the USPTO, Mr. Boalick served as a patent attorney with the Department of the Navy at the Naval Surface Warfare Center Carderock Division and the Naval Surface Warfare Center Dahlgren Laboratory.
 In these roles, he advised clients concerning a wide range of intellectual property issues, including patent, trademark, copyright, technology transfer, administrative claims, and rights in technical data and computer software.
 He prepared and prosecuted patent applications and assisted the Invention Evaluation Board to select and prioritize inventions for patenting.
 Before that, he practiced with Fish & Richardson in Washington, D.C., where he counseled clients on all aspects of protecting intellectual property, including patent acquisition, portfolio management, and litigation.
 He litigated claims of patent infringement in the International Trade Commission, district court, and the Federal Circuit, and also prepared and prosecuted numerous patent applications in a variety of technology areas.
 Prior to his time at Fish & Richardson, Mr. Boalick served as a law clerk to the Hon.
 Alvin A. Schall of the United States Court of Appeals for the Federal Circuit.